Veterinary Pharmacologist Overview

 Step 5: Complete Residency Training

-Step 6: Obtain Certification in Veterinary Pharmacology
+Step 6: Get Certified in Veterinary Pharmacology

 Candidates should register their intent to seek certification with the ACVCP shortly after starting residency training.
-The registration process for certification includes filling out an ACVCP form online, paying a fee, supplying references and choosing an ACVCP diplomate to act as a mentor.
+The registration process for certification includes filling out an ACVCP form online, paying a fee, supplying references, and choosing an ACVCP diplomate to act as a mentor.
 To be eligible to take the first part of the certification exam, applicants must be enrolled in a residency program approved by the ACVCP.